20 No-Code Businesses You Can Launch in 2 Weeks

 1. Blogs

-Blogging is one such business which needs least efforts.
-You can easily venture into, and can eventually become content marketers.
-Blogging can make you profitable through numerous means such as affiliate links, ads, and even donations.
+Blogging is one such business that needs the least effort.
+You can easily venture into and eventually become content marketers.
+Blogging can make you profitable through numerous means, such as affiliate links, ads, and even donations.

 With great tools that you can use for blogging available in the market today, a few recommended ones are WordPress, Webflow, Squarespace, Ghost, and Medium.